We all know how annoying it is when our Mac computers crash, most notably when it happens during activities we haven’t saved properly.

-Here, install the applications you’ll need.
-Apps that read core Duo CPU state aren’t required.
+Here, install the applications you'll need.
+Apps that read core Duo CPU state are not required.

-“Prevention,” they say, “is better than cure.”
-We’ve seen ways to resuscitate a Mac that keeps crashing, how about we prevent our Mac from crashing in the future.
-The following points are quite obvious ways to prevent your MacBook from crashing.
+"Prevention is better than cure."
+We've seen ways to resuscitate a Mac that keeps crashing, how about we prevent our Mac from crashing in the future?
+The following are some useful ways to prevent your MacBook from crashing.

 Go to the Apple Menu > About This Mac > More Info > System Report to keep track of your hardware status.